learn-co-students/react-initial-state-v-000/README.md

 }
 ```

+While this is all perfectly valid React code, storing computed values in your state (in this case, `fullAddress`) should
-This is very, _very_ bad!
-There is absolutely no reason for the full address to go into our state, since we're just
+be avoided.
+There's no good reason for the full address to go into our state, since we're just using props to 'compute'
-using props to 'compute' the full address.
+the full address.
 Instead, we should use the component's props directly:

 ```js